 For most people, night leg cramps are just a bother — something that jerks them awake sometimes.
 But some people who have them might need to see a health care provider.

-Seek immediate medical care if you:
+Seek medical care right away if you have:

 Schedule an office visit if you:

-- Walking or jiggling the leg
+- Walk or shake the leg.